chiachihsu/Regulation-Assessment-for-Data-Spaces/README.md

 In order to make this tool general, a decision tree parser will be programmed.
 The logic of the system may be encoded in BPMN (flow of the decision tree), which can be encoded as XML (BPEL).

 ## [Pseudo-code](PSEUDOCODE.md)
-This markdown file contains a comprehensive description of the webpage, including multiple event listeners and functions.
+This Pseudo-code markdown file contains a comprehensive description of the webpage, including multiple event listeners and functions.